davidje13/superwstest/README.md

   .expectConnectionError(404); // specific error
 ```

-### `.expectUpgrade(fn)`
+### `.expectUpgrade(test)`

 Run a check against the Upgrade response.
-If the predicate returns true
-the check passes, or if false, the check fails.
-Useful for making
+Useful for making arbitrary
-arbitrary assertions about parts of the Upgrade response, such as headers.
+assertions about parts of the Upgrade response, such as headers.

+The check will be considered a failure if it returns `false`.
+Any other
+value (including `undefined` and `null`) is considered a pass.
+This means you can use (e.g.) Jest expectations (returning no value).

 The parameter will be a
 [`http.IncomingMessage`](https://nodejs.org/api/http.html#http_class_http_incomingmessage).